-Find out if your child can get free school meals and how to apply, and understand how to get extra funding for your school.
+Find out if your child can get free school meals, how to get extra funding for your school and how to apply.

 Pupil Premium

-The Pupil Premium is extra funding for every child who's eligible for free school meals throughout their time at school.
+The Pupil Premium is extra funding for every child whose family get any of the benefits below throughout their time at school.

-Pupil Premium funding is around £1320 per primary school child and around £935 per secondary school child.
+The schools gets £1320 per primary school child and £935 per secondary school child.

 This money makes a big difference to schools and the eligible pupils.
-Your child's school reports on how they spend the money on its website.
+It is often used for extra resources, school trips and additional staff

 The eligibility criteria are the same as for free school meals, but to apply you need to contact your childcare provider directly.

-Free School Meals funding is not available for children in nurseries or with childminders.
+Free school meals are not available for children in nurseries or with childminders.

-You can apply for free school meals and Pupil Premium from Year 3 onwards if you get any of these benefits:
+You can apply for free school meals and Pupil Premium if you get any of these benefits:

 • Income Support